Photo of group of people talking

 Professional Community & Economic Developer (PCED)

 Enhance your career by becoming a Professional Community and Economic Developer (PCED).
-CDI training helps prepare you for this nationally-recognized certification offered through the Community Development Council, Inc. (CDC).
+CDI training helps prepare you for this nationally-recognized certification offered through the Community Development Council (CDC).
 The exam is offered multiple times each year at all CDI site locations.

 Applying for the PCED Exam